projectara/greybus-spec/source/special.rst

 Special Protocols
 =================

-This section defines two Protocols, each of which serves a special purpose in a Greybus system.
+This section defines three Protocols, each of which serves a special purpose in a Greybus system.

 The first is the Control Protocol.
 Every Interface shall provide a